daytonb/daytonb.github.io/_posts/2023-03-14-idm-tls-cert-san-entries.md

 If the web app has the same IP address as the web server host, then this would be a CNAME record to point to the host's A record.
 If the web app has its own IP address, the this would just be an A record of its own.

+# Adding additional SAN entries later

+## Problem Description

+You may decide later that you need to add additional SAN entries to the TLS certificate created above.

+## Solution

+We will have certmonger _resubmit_ rather than _request_ in order to add an additional SubjectAltName (SAN) entry to the certificate created above.

+### Assumptions for This Example

+For the example steps below, we'll assume the following:
+* The host for the webservices is named `webservicehost.airgapped.example`
+* We want to get a TLS cert for the service `internalwebapp1.airgapped.example`
+* We want to now add an additional SAN entry for the service `internalwebapp2.airgapped.example`
+* This example happened to be tested using an IdM server running on a Rocky Linux 8 with the webservices host running CentOS 7.

+### Actions to Implement the Solution

+1. Logged into the IdM web interface as an IdM admin, go to _Identity_ > _Services_ and click on the _HTTP/webservicehost.airgapped.example_ entry.
+3. In the interface for editing the _HTTP/webservicehost.airgapped.example_ service:
+   * In the _Pricipal alias_ area under _Service Settings_, click _Add_ to add a Kerberos pricipal alias.
+4. In the _Add Kerberos Pricipal Alias_ window that pops ups:
+   * _New kerberos pricipal alias_: `HTTP/internalwebapp2.airgapped.example`
+5. On the commandline of `webservicehost.airgapped.example` run the following command and arguments:
+   * `sudo ipa-getcert resubmit \`
+   * `-i internalwebapp1 \`
+      * _the_ nickname we created in the original certmonger request
+   * `-K HTTP/webservicehost.airgapped.example \`
+      * The Kerberos pricipal that the Kerberos keytab file on the _web service host_ has.
+Certmonger uses the keytab file to authenticate to IdM and prove its control of the system.
+Without the _HTTP/internalwebapp1.airgapped.example_ and _HTTP/internalwebapp2.airgapped.example_ Kerberos pricipal aliases though, certmonger couldn't find keytabs to get the CA to sign a TLS cert for `internalwebapp1.airgapped.example` and `internalwebapp1.airgapped.example`.
+   * `-D internalwebapp1.airgapped.example \`
+      * SAN entry for our first internal web app
+   * `-D internalwebapp2.airgapped.example \`
+      * SAN entry for our additional internal web app
+   * `-v \`
+      * Verbose output for the `ipa-cert request` command
+   * `-w`
+      * Wait for the request to complete before returning user to the command prompt.
+   * In summary that whole command is:
+      ```
+      sudo ipa-getcert resubmit \
+         -i internalwebapp1 \
+         -K HTTP/webservicehost.airgapped.example \
+         -D internalwebapp1.airgapped.example \
+         -D internalwebapp2.airgapped.example \
+         -v \
+         -w
+      ```